Hong Kong Police Fire Tear Gas At Extradition Bill Protesters - Reports - UrduPoint

 Hong Kong Police Fire Tear Gas At Extradition Bill Protesters - Reports

-BEIJING (UrduPoint News / Sputnik - 27th July, 2019) Hong Kong police fired tear gas at protesters, who were rallying against the now-suspended notorious bill that would allow extraditions to mainland China, local media reported on Saturday.
+Hong Kong police fired tear gas at protesters, who were rallying against the now-suspended notorious bill that would allow extraditions to mainland China, local media reported on Saturday

 Earlier in the day, thousands of protesters took to the streets in Yuen Long, a town in the northern New Territories of Hong Kong, despite a police ban.
 The crowds are also protesting against attacks by triad members and local villagers.